oerg866/win98-quickinstall/README.md

 # FAQ

-## Q: Windows 98 / ME complains about system file integrity when I create an image after a Daylight Savings Time swap-over

-A: This is a weird glitch that happens on Windows hosts where files created after DST are suddenly are offset by one hour.

-In the future, the sysprep script will work with Hard Disk image files, which will make this a non-issue.

-**Workaround 1:** Re-extract the files from the hard disk image you used as the base to create your image

-**Workaround 2:** Create images on Linux

-**Workaround 3:** Wait until summer :-)

-## Q: Windows 98 / ME complains about missing CAT files when installing a driver from the extra drivers

-A: 98Lite deletes the catalog root directory to save installation space.
-Catalog files can safely be skipped, but if the error annoys you, you can unpack them from the Win98 CAB files to prevent it.

 ## Q: I'm getting a python error about non-zero return code in `msdos.exe` right after `Using SHELL32.xxx to reboot!`

 Example: